Baltimore

 - Third-Party Retail Network Services

-- Integrated AFC Mobile Application and Virtual Card
+- Integrated AFC Mobile Application and QR-Code based Virtual Card

-CCG supported the technical evaluation of proposals and selection of Scheidt & Bachmann as the core system vendor.
-Following the selection, CCG has led the technical design review process, and will oversee implementation and testing of the new fare system.
+CCG supported the technical evaluation of proposals and selection of the core system vendor.
+Following the selection, CCG provided project management and technical consulting services through the design and early implementation phases of the project until the vendor’s contract was ended.

 Project Responsibilities